-This morning I was thinking on my favorite quote by James M. Barrie (the author of buy viagra onli Peter Pan) – “Always be a little kinder than necessary.”
+This morning I was thinking on my favorite quote by James M. Barrie (the author of viagra recommended dosage Peter Pan) – “Always be a little kinder than necessary.”

 Two words here… kinder and necessary.

 To be kind means to be attentive, solicitous, considerate, compassionate, good-hearted, etc. These are all good things to be, for sure.